aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework1.md

 ### Questions to be answered using the dataset

-- Is there any pattern in the changes of usage for public transportation in London?
+1) Is there any pattern in the changes of usage for public transportation in London?
-- Which group of public transportation consumers use the most?
+2) Which group of public transportation consumers use the most?
-- Which category of people usually uses transport at that time?
+3) Which category of people usually uses this type of transport the most?
-- Are trends similar to the performance before the pandemic?
+4) Are trends similar to the performance before the pandemic?
-- Is it possible to reduce the overcrowding on certain types of transport?
+5) Is it possible to reduce the overcrowding on certain types of transport?

 Trends in the usage of transport types in London can help TfL analysts to come up with better project plans and approaches.

+All these questions are investigated in data exploration.

 ## Data preparation and exploration